Yasasvani/Data-Science-Assignments/Assignment_6/README.md

 # MLR
 # Toyota Corolla Price Prediction

-## Project Overview
+## Assignment Overview

-This project aims to predict the price of used Toyota Corolla cars based on various features such as age, mileage, horsepower, and fuel type.
+This assignment aims to predict the price of used Toyota Corolla cars based on various features such as age, mileage, horsepower, and fuel type.
 It utilizes a Multiple Linear Regression (MLR) model trained on a dataset of Toyota Corolla sales.
-The project involves data exploration, preprocessing, model building, evaluation, and the application of regularization techniques like Lasso and Ridge regression.
+The assignment involves data exploration, preprocessing, model building, evaluation, and the application of regularization techniques like Lasso and Ridge regression.

 ## Dataset

-The dataset used for this project is named "ToyotaCorolla - MLR.csv" and contains information about used Toyota Corolla cars, including their price and various features.
+The dataset used for this assignment is named "ToyotaCorolla - MLR.csv" and contains information about used Toyota Corolla cars, including their price and various features.

 ## Methodology